MrDiamond64/RandomBot/README.md

       Commands Used In: "giphy", "sticker"

-      This is used to communicate to the Giphy API
+      About: This is used to communicate to the Giphy API

   - nodejs-base64